Skip to content

 Where GAIA fits in the hiring process

-GAIA is best used for structured first-round interviews, high-volume screens, multilingual candidate pools, and roles where consistent evidence matters more than interviewer improvisation.
+GAIA fits the structured first-round interview, where high-volume screens, multilingual candidate pools, and roles that need consistent evidence matter more than interviewer improvisation.
+It carries the early conversation inside Intrvio so human interviewers focus their time on later, higher-stakes rounds.

 For high-stakes final decisions, sensitive accommodations, or cases that need deep domain judgment, GAIA should route evidence to a human interviewer or panel.